jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-12-my-2024-year-in-review/index.md

 TODO: All photos in D drive

 YIR: xfit new people joining from other gym, swim workout, (hang outs in the social section)

+TODO: Fix top nav to have the same sections so we can find the content

 TODO: proof read
 TODO: spell check